FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/daikoku.md

 It was known to be used during the 1920's and 1930's.

 # Brand Line Up (1930's Catalog)
+Despite being used as a hanafuda brand, Daikoku does not appear in the Hachi-hachi-bana price list.
 ## [Mushibana](/en/hanafuda/patterns/mushibana)
 1. [**Daitoryo**](/en/hanafuda/manufacturers/nintendo/daitoryo)
 2. [**Taisho**](/en/hanafuda/manufacturers/nintendo/taisho)